Last updated September 14th, 2018.

 The rest of ASEAN – Cambodia, Laos, Myanmar, and Vietnam – are planning to catch up from their current 90.9%.

 Plans for more trade with China were made at a summit in Kuala Lumpur.
 The ASEAN-China Free Trade Agreement (ACFTA) outlines several key issues about the trading of goods and services.

-In addition, China’s plans for a New Silk Road will benefit ASEAN more than any other region.
+In addition, China’s plans for a New Silk Road should benefit ASEAN more than any other region.
 This will compound the community’s effects.

-Some critics remain skeptical about the ASEAN Economic Community.
+Critics remain skeptical about ASEAN Economic Community.
 They think expectations are too high, and as a result, will eventually fuel disappointment.

 Most effects will be felt over the next decade as changes are implemented according to HSBC Global Research.
 Because of this, there’s’s still plenty of time for the AEC to change the region.